 FaaS can run productive apps and thoughts-in-progress alike.
 Since it can integrate with multiple systems with easy, it’s suitable for mock-ups, proof-of-concept projects and MVPs.

-Serverless Computing: When to Go Serverless? →
+Serverless Computing: When to Go Serverless? →What are microservices?

 As its name suggests it, microservices revolve around breaking down a software application into smaller, independent services.
 Instead of a single structure where everything is connected, and all parts work together, this model allows each service to focus on a specific part of the application and can be deployed separately.